-The performance of this type of cooler is average and the fan also generates decent amount of noise and can be very noisy at higher loads.
+The performance of this type of cooler is average and the fan also generates a decent amount of noise and can be very noisy at higher loads.
 Graphics Cards with blower-style coolers are also not good for overclocking because of their mediocre cooling performance.
 However, blower type coolers are relatively slimmer and are shorter in length compared to some of the bulky open-air coolers that can consume more than two slots on your motherboard or computer case.
 Therefore, graphics cards with blower type cooling design are best suited for eGPU box use and for use in small form factor cases or PCs.
 Graphics Cards with Hybrid Cooling solution uses blower type cooler along with liquid cooler with radiator.

 Open Air Cooler

 These GPU coolers use the more traditional approach where the fan is put over the heatsink and it blows cool air on the heatsink directly on it.
-Most of the graphics cards uses open air coolers whether it is a budget end, mid-range or high-end graphics card.
+Most of the graphics cards use open-air coolers whether it is a budget end, mid-range or high-end graphics card.
 These coolers are generally bigger in size compared to blower styled cooler with graphics cards having the same GPU.
-The heatsink of these coolers may come with heatpipes for better dissipation and heat transfer whereas you will not find heatpipes in the heatsinks of the blower fan type coolers.
+The heatsink of these coolers may come with heat pipes for better dissipation and heat transfer whereas you will not find heat pipes in the heatsinks of the blower fan type coolers.
 A graphics card with a good open-air cooler with dual or triple fans can be overclocked to higher frequencies, which is not possible in blower-style coolers graphics cards.
 All the OC Edition Graphics Cards come with Open Air Fan Coolers having multiple fans.
-Below you can see an open air fan graphics card cooler with three fans and its airflow direction.
+Below you can see an open-air fan graphics card cooler with three fans and its airflow direction.

 Blower Styled vs Open Styled Cooling for Graphics Cards